What is a planogram, and how to leverage it in visual merchandising

 Intelligent and appealing retail store layout and merchandise placement help you grow your revenue by making customers spend more time at the store.
 It supports finding a maximum number of the products they may need - even if they hadn't known they needed them when they entered the store.
 Here are some good practices for creating planograms.

 • Put the most valuable merchandise at the eye level of the target customers.
 Remember that eye-level differs for adults and children.
-For example: healthy and lifestyle food goes on the shelves at adult eye level, sweets, and toys on the lower shelves.
+For example: healthy and lifestyle food goes on the shelves at adult eye level, sweets, and toys on the lower store shelves.

 • Experiment with the best product coupling to leverage cross-merchandising.
 Example: place pasta next to pasta sauces and colanders, cereal next to milk, jackets next to scarves, smartphones next to phone cases, and so on.

-• Carefully design lighting, and pick music and fragrances that the customers encounter on their shopping route.
+• Carefully design lighting and pick music and fragrances that the customers encounter on their shopping route.
 For example, the smells of freshly baked bread or vanilla are known to increase appetite, while the choice of lighting color affects the perception of the freshness of food.

 Using planograms for data-driven retail management